Creatbot F160 PEEK High Performance 3D Printer

 • Pause, stop/cancel, and resume functions

-• Z-axis up/down control during printing3D printer control panel showing print speed, flow rate, and cooling fan speed settings at 100% for Creatbot F160.
+• Z-axis up/down control during printingTouchscreen displaying Creatbot F160 3D printer settings: print speed, flow rate, and cooling fan speed all set to 100%, with settings and back options.

 Filament Management Controls: